SenkoKitsune/universitynotes/UBC Second Year/UBC Second Year/PHYS/PHYS 250/Lecture 03.md

 		$qV_{stop} = hf - q\Phi_{work}$
 		where $q\Phi_{work}$ is the energy required to remove an electron from the metal surface, called the work function The threshold frequency is then $hf_{thresh} = q\Phi_{work}$

+Bragg's law
+	If the plane spacing is $d$, and the incidence angle from the surface is $\theta$, the extra path length for the reflection from the second plane is $2dsin\theta$
+		The reflections from all the planes will be in phase if
+			$2dsin\theta = n\lambda$

+X-Ray spectrum vs Voltage
+	For a given voltage, there is a minimum X-ray wavelength, which corresponds to a maximum X-ray frequency
+		$qV = \dfrac{hc}{\lambda_{min}} = hf_{max}$
+	Work functions are a few volts, and x-ray tubes always work at many kV, so we neglect the work

+17.7 pm